 When it comes to HR, recruitment and hiring can be a major process.
-From job postings to interviews, and selecting from a handful of top candidates, it could take anywhere from three weeks to three months to hire a new employee.
+From job postings to interviews to selecting from a handful of top candidates, it could take anywhere from three weeks to three months to hire a new employee.
 With all these efforts, employers may want to set a probation period.
 This allows you to evaluate if the recruit is a good fit and, if not, terminate the contract.

 What is a probation period?